pabloavi/river-luatile-layout/README.md

 riverctl map normal Super+Shift SPACE send-layout-cmd luatile "cycle_layout(true)" # reverse
 ```

-These are just example, all available functions are listed in the Table below.
+These are just examples, all available functions are listed in the Table below.

 ### Functions